Uber admits misleading Australian riders, agrees to pay $19M

 Between at least December 2017 and September 2021, more than 2 million Australian customers who attempted to cancel within that five-minute window were warned: “You may be charged a small fee since your driver is already on the way.”

-The cancellation message has since changed to: “You won’t be charged a cancelation fee.”
+The cancellation message has since changed to: “You won’t be charged a cancellation fee.”

 “Uber admits it misled Australian users for a number of years and may have caused some of them to decide not to cancel their ride after receiving the cancellation warning,” Commission Chair Gina Cass-Gottlieb said.